-I rescued this miniature “chard tree” as it disappeared down the drain.
+I rescued this miniature “chard tree” just before it disappeared down the drain.
 I love its color and shape.
-For me, the vivid red and green is a happy reminder of Christmas season.
+For me, the vivid red and green is a happy reminder of the Christmas season.
 But for all of us, no matter what our spiritual background, the arrow-like shape has significance.
 It points to the essential importance of a fresh, alive, growing relationship with our spiritual source.

 Growing up, I pictured God, the Universe or Spirit as an entity.
 This entity was “out there” somewhere and s/he was way too busy to care about my puny problems.
 It never even crossed my mind to ask him/her/it for insight, comfort, or help.

 Finally, in a Zen meditation retreat, I had my first experience of connection to something bigger.
 In the depths of zazen, I had a moment where I could not tell if I was breathing the air or the air was breathing me.
 My body felt like it existed only as a thin gate between inner air and outer air.

 Inner Bonding helped me understand this more deeply, explaining to me that in my essence I am a chunk of the universal energy we call God or Spirit.
 I found I could discern when my spiritual essence found expression through my words and actions.
 In those moments, I felt an unmistakeable quality of rightness.